 Feeling a faint pull at his chest, Werner walked down the steps of the chancellery building and down the road.
 He stepped around several fallen v-lamps along the way, stopping temporarily to direct some newly deployed and lost military police officers to their designated locations.
 The pull continued all the while; and eventually, he followed it into a barricaded alleyway.
 After two more minutes of walking, he reached a very small clearing where a familiar group of five gathered in a circle—some sitting on crates and steel drums and others standing—around a toppled stack of insulating shields.

-Olive sat closest to him, face caked in ash, eyes red and puffy.
+Olive sat closest to him, face caked in ash.
 He looked nothing like a regal prince of Aries.
 Cadence was leaning against the wall beside him, spinning a golden necklace by the chain around on her index finger.
 When she noticed his stare, she cracked a grin—Hey.
 I found it on the ground.
 Honest.

 Maria sat beside her.
 Despite the sweat staining the woman’s face and the blood soaked into her shirt, she was beaming brightly and waved wildly at his arrival—We are captains together now, no?

 Sitting quietly next to her was Atienna who was also caked in ash but smiling faintly.
 Last was Jericho who momentarily stopped scrubbing away the blood caked to the suitcase on his lap to turn and offer him a short wave.
 In between Jericho and Olive was an empty crate waiting to be occupied.

 Their appearances were rather poor and perhaps even pathetic.
 However, at the moment, that didn’t matter to Werner—